All Episodes

 And it's happening.

-You know, if if I ran the NAB, now Fox is technically not a broadcaster because they're on cable, but if I ran the NAB's a trade group for broadcast operators, if I'm running the National Association of Broadcasters and I see the President of the United States going after my business on the basis that my one of our one of our members needs to be silenced because that entity is creating poverty,
+If I'm running the National Association of Broadcasters and I see the president of the United States going after my business on the basis that one of our members needs to be silenced because that entity is creating poverty, but there's no pushback.

-but there's no pushback.
+There's no pushback.

-There's no pushback, and Fox just sits there, of course, they do what they do every day and they keep doing it.
+Of course, they do what they do every day and they keep doing it.

-Uh and they they plot ways of reacting and responding, and they do.
+And they plot ways of reacting and responding, and they do.

-But I it's deadly serious stuff.
+But it's deadly serious stuff.

-I've always gone back and forth on this is the right to own property, too.
+I've always gone back and forth on this, is the right to own property, too.

 The right to private property is, I think it's right in there with free speech and freedom of religion, freedom of assembly.